Keyfactor/keyfactor-go-client-sdk/v25/api/keyfactor/v1/docs/CertificatesRevokeCertificateRequest.md

 HasPublishCRL returns a boolean if a field has been set.

+### GetContainerId

+`func (o *CertificatesRevokeCertificateRequest) GetContainerId() int32`

+GetContainerId returns the ContainerId field if non-nil, zero value otherwise.

+### GetContainerIdOk

+`func (o *CertificatesRevokeCertificateRequest) GetContainerIdOk() (*int32, bool)`

+GetContainerIdOk returns a tuple with the ContainerId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetContainerId

+`func (o *CertificatesRevokeCertificateRequest) SetContainerId(v int32)`

+SetContainerId sets ContainerId field to given value.

+### HasContainerId

+`func (o *CertificatesRevokeCertificateRequest) HasContainerId() bool`

+HasContainerId returns a boolean if a field has been set.

+### SetContainerIdNil

+`func (o *CertificatesRevokeCertificateRequest) SetContainerIdNil(b bool)`

+ SetContainerIdNil sets the value for ContainerId to be an explicit nil

+### UnsetContainerId
+`func (o *CertificatesRevokeCertificateRequest) UnsetContainerId()`

+UnsetContainerId ensures that no value is present for ContainerId, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)